2lag/edit/README.md

 ### clean up :
-- finish removing wnd_ from func names & making them more descriptive
-- clean up includes with function "find all"'s
 - move any mouse functionality to mousehook & same with any keyboard 1-by-1 & recode as needed
 - - will fix previous conception of need for a global mouse position, while also improving performance
+- clean up includes with function "find all"'s
 - (void)XXX all functions with ignored return values, add checks for important ret values in all files, append error to local log w/ date & time if error is before text editor is working, or if text editor is not working
 - check all files for missed comment-notes & add comments to non-self-descriptive code